Crusty Focaccia With Olives Recipe

 - Using an oiled bowl scraper, fold the risen dough over on itself 4 times, turning the bowl 1/4-turn each time.
 Let the dough rest for another 15 minutes.

 - Add 3 tablespoons of olive oil to a 9-inch square baking pan.
-If the pan isn’t nonstick, butter it or line it with a sheet or parchment paper before you add the oil.
+If the pan isn't nonstick, butter it or line it with a sheet of parchment paper before you add the oil.
+Add the dough and spread it out to fill the pan.

 - Let the dough rise in the pan for 30 minutes.
 With oiled fingertips, dimple the loaf all over.
 Arrange halved kalamata olives in the dimples.
 Sprinkle with about 1/2 teaspoon of flaky sea salt and a few grinds of coarse black pepper.
 Drizzle with another tablespoon of olive oil.